-This section will assist applicants in designing boarding houses that are compatible with the local area character as required under the Affordable Rental Housing SEPP 2009 (refer Clause 30A of the ARHSEPP).
+This section will assist applicants in designing boarding houses that are compatible with the character of the local area as required under the ARHSEPP (refer Clause 30A Character of local area under the ARHSEPP).

 In the City of Ryde, many boarding house developments occur as infill development in an existing suburban area or centre.
 Consideration of the local character comprises a number of factors including the site characteristics, the streetscape, the expected and/or desired future character of the area identified through the land use zone objectives and applicable development standards.